-Did you know that implementing a post-workout plan is very important to help your body recover faster?
+Did you know that implementing a post-workout plan is very important to help your body cool down and recover faster?
 Doing a cool-down routine with stretches has many health benefits, and can lower your chance of injury, promote blood flow, and reduce stress.
 In addition, you can bring your heart rate, body temperature, and blood pressure levels back down to their normal levels before you continue on with your day.
 Here are the best cool-down routines you can do to help your body rest and recover.

 Leg Cool Down